elunna/nerfhack-changelog/README.md

 * Spellbooks can generate pre-read
 * Display a single accurate spellcasting retention percentage in the spellbook list
 * Hide spells that are at 0% retention in the casting menu (this can be toggled with the hide_old_spells option)
+* Anti-magic fields block spellcasting for the player and monsters
+* Anti-magic fields also block wand zapping

 ### New skill-dependent spell ranges
 * Your skill in a spell directly affects how far its ray or beam will travel: